-Risk management is integral to Company's strategy and to the achievement of Company's long term goals.
-The Company success as an organization depends on our ability to identify and exploit the opportunities generated by Company's business.
+Risk management is integral to the Company's strategy and to achieving our long-term goals.
+The Company's success as an organization depends on our ability to identify and utilize the opportunities generated by the Company's business.

 The Company believes that we had identified and assessed relevant business risks regularly.
 Below is the explanation of each principal and relevant risk, as well as the risk mitigation:

 A lack in raw material supply which is caused by the time delay in supply and inadequacy of materials on hand could affect the Company's production activities.
 Efforts are made through good inventory management, whereas the Company has the raw materials inventory on average over 3 months.

 The fluctuations in foreign currency exchange rates may negatively affect the Company's, considering the majority of the Company's raw materials are imported and most of the Company's finished goods are exported.
 Efforts are made through forward exchange contract transactions (forward) against most foreign currencies in the form of accounts receivable owned by the Company to meet the operational needs of the Company.